alandmoore/omega-hymnal/README.rst

 - Download Omega Hymnal and unzip it to a folder
 - Run omegahymnal.py
 - Point your web browser to http://localhost:5000
+- You'll be prompted to initialize a database file.
+Click "initialize".
+- If you want some initial songs to play with, go to Tools->Import.
+You'll find an import file with songs in the "songs" folder.

 Advanced
 --------